atmajs/atma-server/readme.md

 ### Handler

-To declare a Handler is as simple as to define a Class/Constructor with Deferred implementation and process function in prototypes, like this
+To declare a Handler is as simple as to define a Class/Constructor with Deferred(_Promise_) Interface and `process` function in prototypes, like this

 ```javascript
 // server/http/handler/hello.js